TiE23/metric-teacher/server/README.md

     clusterSecret: "SOME_PRISMA_MANAGEMENT_API_SECRET"
 ```

-Both `docker-compose` and `prisma deploy` read this secret. `docker-compose` feeds it in while launching the container, and `prisma deploy` uses it to gain access.
+Both `docker-compose` and `prisma1 deploy` read this secret. `docker-compose` feeds it in while launching the container, and `prisma1 deploy` uses it to gain access.

 You *need to create this file* before things can run.
 You can even copy the example I have above if you want.

 This file is used by the module [`dotenv`](https://github.com/motdotla/dotenv).

 If you ever do remote hosting, you'll need to change the endpoint's url to the remote host's location, and change the `PRISMA_CLUSTER` value to whatever additional cluster you define in `~/.prisma/config.yml` (like the above example for `local`).
 You should do this by defining a second `.env` file with a name like `.env.remote` and then run, for example, `prisma deploy -e /.env.remote`.

+# Launching locally
+Note that this is all from ./server directory.

+You start the Prisma + MySQL DB docker containers by using `docker-compose` (install Docker locally on your machine) and running `docker-compose --env-file ./.env -f ./database/docker-compose.yml up -d`.
+It's intentional that you run the program from this directory, `./server` for the sake of consistency.

+You kick-off the Prisma server by using the command `prisma1 deploy` if you've installed the prisma module globally (with `npm i -g prisma1`).

+When launched you'll see a link to an admin interface.
+When it complains about a missing token run `prisma1 token` to gain one.
+Add the token in the config menu of the interface.
+You'll be able to see the database contents here.

+Then, we'll be able to seed the database with the starting data, including a few users to log in with.
+Run `prisma1 seed` and it should find the dataseed.graphql file on its own.

+With all the data in place visible on the admin interface, you can then run the server itself with `yarn dev`.
+You'll need Node v10.
+If running on Apple Silicon you may need to emulate amd64 in the terminal with Rosetta 2, which you can do with `arch -x86_64 zsh`.

 # Hosting on AWS
 At the time of writing I place the two parts of the back-end of Metric-Teacher onto two separate AWS EC2 instances.
 I name them "Server" and "PrismaDB".